 "I look at the art of comedy now and I go, 'I know how to make you laugh.
 Now I want to make you think.'
 And most of all I want to make you feel," he continued.
 "If I can do a combination of those three things with great character, with a strong perspective, with truth, with humble, loving approach… then I think I have the matrix to be great."

-, in which he plays a man who goes out for drinks the night before his wedding, and wakes up the next morning totally naked in an elevator.
+The veteran comic is also getting ready for the upcoming release of his raunchy romantic comedy Naked, in which he plays a man who goes out for drinks the night before his wedding, and wakes up the next morning totally naked in an elevator.
 He's forced to relive the same awful day over and over until he can get his wedding day in order and become the kind of person who deserves to be married.

 The role called for Wayans to show a lot of skin, and the star says he had to put in the effort to get camera ready.